Homemade Air Freshener: Breathe happy without the toxic mess.

 And it’s cheap.

-And toxic-free.
+And non-toxic.

 And did I mention easy?
 Good.
 Because it is.